HiEventsDev/Hi.Events/README.md

 ## 📜 License

-Hi.Events code is licensed under the terms of the [Elastic License 2.0](https://github.com/HiEventsDev/hi.events/blob/main/LICENCE), which means you can use it freely for commercial and non-commercial purposes, as long as you respect the terms of the license.
+Hi.Events is licensed under the terms of the [Elastic License 2.0](https://github.com/HiEventsDev/hi.events/blob/main/LICENCE), which means you can use it freely for commercial and non-commercial purposes, as long as you respect the terms of the license.

 For more information on licensing, please visit our licensing page [here](https://hi.events/licensing).